 Yomiuri Giants

-Central league team that plays at the Tokyo Dome (東京ドーム Tōkyō Dōmu) and is widely considered the greatest team in the history of Japan.
-It has 22 Nippon Series titles, being so far the team with the most tournaments won in the NPB.
-It has a huge fan base and many idols, including the legendary Sadaharu Oh, the “king of home runs”.
+Central League team that plays at the Tokyo Dome (東京ドーム Tōkyō Dōmu) and is widely considered the greatest team in the history of Japanese baseball.
+It has 22 Nippon Series titles, the most of any team in the NPB.
+It has a huge fan base and many idols, including the legendary Sadaharu Oh, the "king of home runs".

 Hanshin Tigers